Enter RPN

 The R47 also offers 4 chained pages of programming function menus called P.FN thru P.FN3, but because each may have up to 18 items, we have a potential for 3× the function count.
 Because of certain redundancies and gaps, the actual count is a bit under 2× at the top level.
 We must then add 6 more looping operations found under the R47’s LOOP sub-menu to those few present in the 42S.

 Two of those top-level PGM.FCN items on the HP-42S expand to give access to its 12 tests, identical to those offered by the HP-15C: half comparing X to zero in various ways and half comparing X to Y using the same set of six relational operators.
-The R47 implements all that plus another 31 tests.
+The R47 implements all that plus comparisons against:

 This might then lead us into looking into the FLAGS menu where similar things occur, but I think the point is sufficiently well made: R47 is no mere clone of the HP-42S.